 Let his Word speak to that part of us

-deep inside where we needed the most;
+deep inside where we need it the most;

-the word of life is spoken to us
+the Word of life is spoken to us

 from God’s own mouth.